8 Biggest Talent Management Challenges

 When COVID-19 first struck, it was possible to see how well companies reacted to a series of sudden and irrevocable changes; most notably, a significant fluctuation in consumer habits, leading to structural industry changes to markets and business models, a shift to remote working, and a seismic shift in resourcing capacities.
 The variations in the ‘speed to react’ exampled by organizations was palpable.

-The pandemic has shown that failure to adapt is a critical threat for all enterprises leading to a lot of costs incurred to attract top talent.
-Having the ability to adapt the skills and capacity of a workforce is a key influencing factor in the necessary make-up of an agile enterprise.
+The pandemic has shown that failure to adapt is a critical threat for all enterprises leading to many costs incurred to attract top talent.
+The ability to adapt the skills and capacity of a workforce is a key influencing factor in the necessary makeup of an agile enterprise.
 Numerous organizations today combine a permanent and contingent workforce to balance risk with capacity, continuity with agility, and competencies with an ever-evolving resourcing profile.

 Organizations know that inefficiencies are built into processes when there’s more than one way to source talent.
 If not checked, the resourcing demands that pass through HR and Procurement get processed differently; potentially in parallel.